You’ve probably heard of the term user adoption but why should you care?

 This answers the question of why user adoption is so important in security.
 It doesn’t matter how “secure” your new security tools are if nobody is using them.

 Since we don’t want you to ever be caught in a situation that could lead to a potential data breach, here are 5 tips to help you increase user adoption:

 1. Choose the right tools

 User adoption begins with the tools.
-Choose the wrong ones and a high user adoption rate will be impossible.
+Choose the wrong ones and a high user adoption rate will be very difficult to achieve.

 Aside from a high level of security, there are a couple of other things you should consider when searching for new security tools to implement: